Thanks to those who joined us for Leeds Festival of Science 2016!

-The 2015 Public Programme is packed full of exciting events that will enthuse and inspire everyone, whatever their age and experience – see below or download the programme here.
+The 2016 Public Programme was once again packed full of exciting events that enthused and inspired everyone, whatever their age and experience – see below or download the programme here.

 Public events list

 A fun packed day of practical science activities that will show how we can use water as a source of power.

 This event is free, but usual admission prices apply.
 No booking is necessary, for more details please contact us on 0113 378 2983 or email firstname.lastname@example.org.

 Thursday 10th March, 7:00pm